aczi0/KasterSite2/exampleSite/content/english/_index.md

   - name: Workforce Planning
     title: Workforce Planning
     image: "/images/mp_ini1.png"
-    content: An optimal plan is worthless without equal execution.
-Having idle labour is also a crime in the current market.
-This is why **Kaster** provides you with a workforce planning tool that let's you schedule, per shift, your operators, based on the optimal daily or weekly plan.
+    content: "**Kaster** provides you with a workforce planning tool that let's you schedule your operators per shift and let's you in full control of overtime."
     button:
       enable: true
       label: View More